TomPace101/nanopore_diffusion/notes.md

 _TODO_ put some time-domain data into the overleaf paper

-_TODO_ provide Dirichlet boundary condition for concentrations at downstream end.

 _TODO_ nonzero Neumann condition for potential (distributed charge) at the membrane

 _FEATURE_ exponential time steps